 Battery Backup System Comparison:

-Feature | Standard System | Hurricane-Ready System |
+| Feature | Standard System | Hurricane-Ready System |

-Runtime | 4-12 hours | 72+ hours |
+| Runtime | 4-12 hours | 72+ hours |

-Construction | Standard-sealed lead acid | Gel cell with humidity protection |
+| Construction | Standard-sealed lead acid | Gel cell with humidity protection |

-Charging | Fixed voltage | Temperature-compensated |
+| Charging | Fixed voltage | Temperature-compensated |

-Monitoring | Basic status indicator | Advanced health monitoring |
+| Monitoring | Basic status indicator | Advanced health monitoring |

-Expansion | Fixed capacity | Modular expansion capability |
+| Expansion | Fixed capacity | Modular expansion capability |

-Cost | $120-250 | $350-680 |
+| Cost | $120-250 | $350-680 |

-Lifespan in Miami | 1-2 years | 3-5 years |
+| Lifespan in Miami | 1-2 years | 3-5 years |

 Even with backup power, electronic security systems can fail during extreme weather.
 When this happens, properties become inaccessible to legitimate users or, worse, completely unsecured.
 Standard override systems are often poorly designed, improperly documented, or inadequately maintained, resulting in security breakdowns during emergencies.

 This scenario often leads to the dreaded situation of what happens if you get locked out of your house during a hurricane.
-In such emergencies, only authorized locksmiths with proper credentials should be trusted, as storm situations, unfortunately, attract scammers quoting far above the average cost of a locksmith for emergency service.
+In such emergencies, only authorized Miami locksmiths with proper credentials should be trusted, as storm situations, unfortunately, attract scammers quoting far above the average cost of a locksmith for emergency services.

 Additionally, many property managers discover too late that their override keys have deteriorated from lack of use or exposure to Miami’s humidity, rendering them useless when needed most.